yashrdoshi/BrewCrew/README.md

 This project is a Flutter application using Firebase as Backend.

-It's a app with allows users to store their preferences for coffee like Number of Sugar cubes, Strength of coffee.
+It allows a group of users to store their preferences for coffee.
+Preferences like Number of Sugar cubes, Strength of coffee can be stored.

 # UI of App